elabftw/elabftw/doc/contributing.rst

 * update of SwiftMailer and mPDF is done with `composer update`
 * update of the js components is done with `bower update`
-* after update of tinymce, lang files need to be downloaded again, and the ones without proper name (ca instead of ca_ES) need to be edited (change first line to ca_ES)
+* after update of tinymce, lang files need to be downloaded again, and the mention plugin, too
 * for a new version, one needs to edit app/classes/Update.php, package.json and doc/conf.py

 Make a gif